Dental Fillings

 Tooth abrasion is the loss of tooth structure caused by mechanical forces, such as poor brushing practices or the use of abrasive toothpaste.
 Fillings can be used to treat tooth abrasion and prevent future damage.

-Cosmetic Concerns, dental fillings can be used to improve the appearance of teeth with minor flaws such as small gaps, chipping or abnormalities.
+Cosmetic Concerns, can be used to improve the appearance of teeth with minor flaws such as small gaps, chipping or abnormalities.

 Restoration of Tooth Structure, when teeth are worn down, fractured or weakened by disease, fillings help the teeth regain their structural integrity.